-- (1) For the purposes of this regulation, a term defined in the Liquor Act, except for the word "liquor", bears that meaning. - (2) A person may only sell liquor and a person may only purchase liquor if - - (a) the person who sells the liquor holds a liquor licence authorising the sale of liquor, and the sale of liquor is in accordance with that licence; and - (b) the sale and purchase of liquor are in accordance with subregulation (3) or (4).
+- (1) For the purposes of this regulation, a term defined in the Liquor Act, except for the word "liquor", bears that meaning. - (2) A person may only sell liquor and a person may only purchase liquor if - - (a) the person who sells the liquor holds a liquor licence authorising the sale of liquor, and the sale of liquor is in accordance with that licence; and

-- (3) During the specified period and despite any contrary condition applicable to any type of liquor licence issued under the Liquor Act, the sale of liquor in terms of a liquor licence and the purchase of liquor may - - (a) only take place between 12:00 and 18:00 on a week day; - (b) only take place between 9:00 and 13:00 on a Saturday; and - (c) not take place on a Sunday and on a public holiday; and - (d) only take place if the liquor is sold or purchased on an off-sales basis. - (4) The provisions of subregulation (3) do not apply in respect of a hotel, a restaurant or a similar business, operating in an area which is not a restricted area, and which lawfully sells food that is intended to be consumed on the premises of the seller and the liquor is sold, for on-consumption, in relation to a meal sold to be consumed on the premises, provided that liquor may only be sold between 12:00 and 20:00. - (5) A hotel, a restaurant or a similar business operating in a restricted area may not during the specified period sell liquor despite having a liquor licence authorising the sale of liquor. - (6) A person who contravenes or fails to comply with subregulation (2), (3), (4) or (5) commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or imprisonment for a period not exceeding six months or to both such fine and such imprisonment. - (7) An authorised officer who is a peace officer within the meaning of the Criminal Procedure Act, 1977 (Act No. 51 of 1977), may, without a warrant, seize any liquor that is suspected to have been sold or has been purchased in contravention of this regulation and the seized liquor must, subject to changes required in the context, be dealt with in accordance with the provisions of the Liquor Act, as if it were liquor seized in terms of that Act.
+- (b) the sale and purchase of liquor are in accordance with subregulation (3) or (4). - (3) During the specified period and despite any contrary condition applicable to any type of liquor licence issued under the Liquor Act, the sale of liquor in terms of a liquor licence and the purchase of liquor may - - (a) only take place between 12:00 and 18:00 on a week day; - (b) only take place between 9:00 and 13:00 on a Saturday; - (c) not take place on a Sunday and on a public holiday; and - (d) only take place if the liquor is sold or purchased on an off-sales basis. - (4) The provisions of subregulation (3) do not apply in respect of a hotel, a restaurant or a similar business which lawfully sells food that is intended to be consumed on the premises of the seller and the liquor is sold, for on-consumption, in relation to a meal sold to be consumed on the premises, provided that liquor may only be sold in terms of the relevant liquor licence and between 12:00 and 22:00. - (5) A person who contravenes or fails to comply with subregulation (2), (3) or (4) commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or imprisonment for a period not exceeding six months or to both such fine and such imprisonment. - (6) An authorised officer who is a peace officer within the meaning of the Criminal Procedure Act, 1977 (Act No. 51 of 1977), may, without a warrant, seize any liquor that is suspected to have been sold or has been purchased in contravention of this regulation and the seized liquor must, subject to changes required in the context, be dealt with in accordance with the provisions of the Liquor Act, as if it were liquor seized in terms of that Act.